damianhakert/damianhakert.github.io/source/_posts/2015-11-19-gitlab-dot-com-migration-to-azure.markdown

 We decided to migrate to Azure U.S. East for two reasons:
 (1) The overall latency for the majority of our users.
 (2) Azure has more features available at the U.S. East location than their other locations.
-For examples, optimized storage performance.
+For example, optimized storage performance.

 **2. Are there any plans to distribute the servers across more regions?**
 Not at this time.
 Cross-region file access to Git repositories is too slow but we do have plans for GitLab primary/secondary server setups and/or sharding but this will take a lot of development work.